Tbrady9/CodinGame/README.md

 ### Output ###
 A single line with one integer for the index of which mountain to shoot.

+## Power of Thor ##

+Completed: Oct 17, 2022

+### The Goal ###
+Your program must allow Thor to reach the light of power.
+### Rules ###
+Thor moves on a map which is 40 wide by 18 high.
+Note that the coordinates (X and Y) start at the top left!
+This means the most top left cell has the coordinates "X=0,Y=0" and the most bottom right one has the coordinates "X=39,Y=17".
+Once the program starts you are given: the variable lightX: the X position of the light of power that Thor must reach. the variable lightY: the Y position of the light of power that Thor must reach. the variable initialTX: the starting X position of Thor. the variable initialTY: the starting Y position of Thor.
+At the end of the game turn, you must output the direction in which you want Thor to go among:
+### Input ###
+The program must first read the initialization data from the standard input, then, in an infinite loop, provides on the standard output the instructions to move Thor.
+### Output ###
+A single line providing the move to be made: N NE E SE S SW W or NW

 ## Temperatures ##

 Completed: Nov 11, 2022